All You NEED to Know About The Moraine Lake Shuttle (2023)

 When Do Shuttle Reservations Open?

-The Moraine Lake Shuttle times change slightly throughout the summer season, so always verify the return time with Parks Canada staff.
+Visitors looking for an earlier start to Moraine Lake can now reserve the Parks Canada Alpine Start Shuttle leaving the Lake Louise Lakeshore with departures at 4 am and 5 am (more on this option below).
+The shuttle times vary slightly throughout the summer season, so always verify the return time with Parks Canada staff.

 How Do I Book My Moraine Lake Shuttle Reservation?